Posted on

 image 103

-The moment you type your password into an online strength checker, you’ve already lost control of it.
+Many users searching for how secure is my password and how safe is my password do not realize that online password checkers can introduce serious security risks.
 Most of these websites load third-party scripts, analytics frameworks, and external JavaScript libraries that can capture your keystrokes, transmit your input, or leave it sitting in browser memory long enough for infostealers to harvest it.
 Even the checkers that claim to be secure cannot guarantee that your password wasn’t logged, cached, or intercepted on the way.

 What We See Inside Real Breach Investigations

 Our team at Mindcore Technologies has dealt with too many cases that start the same way.
-A user tests a “new, strong password” on a public checker.
-Everything seems fine.
+During investigations involving how secure is my password and how safe is my password tools, we often find that credentials were exposed shortly after being tested online.
 Days later, we see that same password used successfully in credential-stuffing attempts across email, VPN access, and SaaS platforms.

 During forensics, the pattern is always similar: